rocheston/rosecoin/README.md

 Client tools rosecoin-cl, rosecoin-tx and the daemon rosecoind can be found in the folder “src” when compiling is finished.

 # License
 Rosecoin is released under the terms of the MIT license.
-For more information or see https://opensource.org/licenses/MIT.
+For more information, see https://opensource.org/licenses/MIT.